Dion Donohue

-Dion James Donohue (born 26 August 1993) is a Welsh footballer who plays as a midfielder and full back who plays for Caernarfon Town, for who he also serves as captain.
+Dion James Donohue (born 26 August 1993) is a Welsh footballer who plays as a midfielder and full back for the Welsh Ardal NW club Bangor City 1876.

 A former Everton trainee, he began his senior career in the lower levels of Welsh football with Porthmadog, Holyhead Hotspur and Caernarfon Town before switching to Sutton Coldfield Town of the Northern Premier League Division One South in 2014.
 A year later, he turned professional with Chesterfield in EFL League One, and spent two years with Portsmouth before joining Mansfield Town in 2019, where his contract was terminated for disciplinary reasons within two months of signing.
 After spells at Swindon Town and Barrow, he left professional football for family reasons and moved back to Caernarfon.

 Career

 Early career

 Donohue was born in Bodedern on Anglesey and played with Bodedern Athletic before joining Everton.
 He spent six years at Everton's academy and was unable to gain a professional contract.
 He returned to North Wales and played semi-pro football with Porthmadog, Holyhead Hotspur and Caernarfon Town.
 In 2014, he moved to the English non-league with Sutton Coldfield Town.

 Donohue scored his first goal for Sutton on 27 September 2014, netting the first through a penalty kick in a 2–0 home win against Kidsgrove Athletic.
 He made 37 appearances for the club, as his side achieved promotion to Northern Premier League Premier League through the play-offs.